Inventory changes in accounting affect the fiscal year result (0)

 – Goods: 7 250€

-In accounting, an inventory change is essentially just transferring purchases from the income statement to the balance sheet.
-If the inventory value increases, a debit entry is made in the balance sheet and a credit entry in the income statement.
-If the inventory value decreases, a credit entry is made in the balance sheet and a debit entry in the income statement.
+In accounting, an inventory change is essentially just a reclassification of purchases from the income statement to the balance sheet.
+If the inventory value increases, a debit entry is made to the balance sheet and a credit entry to the income statement.
+Conversely, if the inventory value decreases, a credit entry is made to the balance sheet and a debit entry to the income statement.

 Try right away!